 - Let those people know what you need from them.
 Do you want them simply to listen, or to share their experiences, or offer advice or support, or even help you talk to others?

 - Give yourself the time you need to have this chat – you don’t want to feel hurried or rushed.

 - Prepare what you’re going to say ahead of time so you feel as confident as possible.

 - Allow people to be surprised.
 Give them time to process the information, and remember that it may take more than one conversation.

 - Be aware that first reactions won’t always last.
 You may not get the reaction you want, but that doesn’t mean it will always be that way.

 If someone reacts negatively, be patient but remember that you can walk away.
 You don’t have to cop poor treatment, so get yourself out of the situation if you need to.

 There’s no one-size-fits-all approach to these things, so what has worked for other people may not work for you.
 It’s up to you to find your own way of handling it – to decide what it means for your life and how you eventually choose to identify.
 There’s no right or wrong way to be you, and you’re now well on your way to celebrating what makes you unique.

 One of the hardest parts is deciding to get some support – and you’ve done that.
 We’re so proud of you!
 You’ve been courageous and strong just opening this webpage, so we know you’ve got what it takes to handle whatever comes next.

-This article was produced thanks to financial support from the Darling Downs and West Moreton Primary Health Network.
+This article was produced thanks to support from Darling Downs and West Moreton PHN.